 - Items not supplied with the water heater. - The side recirculation loop connections may not be used as the primary water inlet and outlet connections.
-See "Combo Heating Inlet And Outlet Side Taps" helow - Caution harness has 120 VAC In operation. - See "Vent Pipe Installation" for more information. - † Propane (LP) models have Left-hand threads.
+See "Combo Heating Inlet And Outlet Side Taps" below. - Caution: harness has 120 VAC during operation. - See "Vent Pipe Installation" for more information. - † The orifice on Natural gas models has Right-hand thread, the orifice on Propane (LP) models has Lefthand thread. - †† For Natural gas models the Flare Nut has Right-hand thread.
+For Propane (LP) models the Flare Nut has Left-hand thread.